Create, open, or import files in Adobe Audition

 Specifies the numerical sequence for bytes of data.
 The Little-Endian method is common to WAV files, while the Big-Endian method is common to AIFF files.
 The Default Byte Order automatically applies the default for your system processor and is typically the best option.

 When you insert an audio file in the Multitrack Editor, the file becomes an audio clip on the selected track.
-If more than one file is inserted, or if the file is longer than the space available on the selected track, a new clip is inserted on the nearest empty track.
+If more than one file is inserted, or if the file is longer than the space available on the selected track, a new clip is inserted.
+The clip is inserted to the nearest empty track.

 Drag ranges from the Markers panel to the Multitrack Editor to automatically convert them to clips.

 When you insert a Broadcast Wave (BWF) file into a multitrack session, Adobe Audition can use the embedded timestamp to insert the file at a specific time.
-This is commonly called spot-inserting.
+The action is commonly called spot-inserting.

 To view or edit the timestamp for a BWF clip, open the clip in the Waveform Editor, and then choose Window > Metadata.
 On the BWF tab, the timestamp value appears as the Time Reference.

-You can directly import Premiere Pro projects (prproj) to Audition.
+You can directly import Adobe Premiere Pro projects (.prproj) to Adobe Audition.
 This import method uses the original media and does not require rendering.